Eliasdb/eDB/README.md

 ### Step 2: Generating an SSH key

 ![SSH](./diagrams/images/docs/ssh.png)

-Run following command on your machine: `ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f /path/to/your/custom_key_name`
+Run following command on your machine:

+`ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f /path/to/your/custom_key_name`

--   -t rsa: Specifies the type of key (RSA).
+-   **-t rsa**: Specifies the type of key (RSA).
--   -b 4096: Sets the key size to 4096 bits for better security.
+-   **-b 4096**: Sets the key size to 4096 bits for better security.
--   -C "your_email@example.com": Adds a comment, typically your email address.
+-   **-C "your_email@example.com"**: Adds a comment, typically your email address.
--   -f /path/to/your/custom_key_name: Specifies the file path and name for the key.
+-   **-f /path/to/your/custom_key_name**: Specifies the file path and name for the key.

-The can add an optional passphrase.
+You can add an optional passphrase.
 Skip or add one for more security.

-### Step 3: Retrieving the Public Key
+### Step 3: Retrieving the public key

 After generating the key, the private key will be at /path/to/your/custom_key, and the public key will be at /path/to/your/custom_key.pub.